linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Deciphering the Liquidity and Credit Crunch 2007–2008.md

 ---
+aliases:
+- "Example_Alias_Deciphering the Liquidity and Credit Crunch 2007\u20132008"
+- "Alias_38_Deciphering the Liquidity and Credit Crunch 2007\u20132008.md"
+tags:
+- tag_example
+- example_tag
-title: Deciphering the Liquidity and Credit Crunch 2007–2008
+title: "Deciphering the Liquidity and Credit Crunch 2007\u20132008"
 ---

 # Deciphering the Liquidity and Credit Crunch 2007–2008